wesovilabs/orion/CONTRIBUTING.md

 - Update documentation when required.
 Documentation can be found in [docs/](/docs).

-You can run any example with command
+From the code, you can run any example with command

 ```bash
 go run ./cmd/orion/orion.go run --input <INPUT_PATH>
 go run ./cmd/orion/orion.go run --input <INPUT_PATH> --vars <VARIABLES_PATH>
 ```

+## Others

+Additionally, you can contribute to Orion by reviewing documentation and making it clearer for others
+or writing `Guides & Tutorials`.

+In case of you like Orion, please click on like button or sharing the project with your networks.